chrokh/toow-old/_sources/chapters/variables.md

 If your alarm bells are going off and your thinking that this whole mutation business sounds quite dangerous then you're in good company.
 Mutation is, tongue in cheek, sometimes called the "root of all evil".
+Mutation is one reason that some professionals (myself included) have given up hope on object oriented programming in favor of functional programming.

 More on mutation later.
 But for now, be aware that you cannot depend on the value of a constant remaining constant.